Joint Debiased Representation Learning and Imbalanced Data Clustering: Experiments

 \textit{Imbalanced CIFAR-10 and CIFAR-100} CIFAR-10 and CIFAR-100 are subsets of the tiny images dataset.
 Both datasets include 50,000 images for training and 10,000 validation images of size $32 \times 32$ with 10 and 100 classes, respectively.
 We create the imbalanced version of these datasets by reducing the number of examples per class with two different imbalance ratios and two different types of imbalances: the step imbalance~\cite{buda2018systematic} and long-tailed imbalance~\cite{cui2019class} configuration.
 For the CIFAR dataset with step imbalance, all minority classes have the same number of examples, so have the majority classes.
 The imbalance ratio computes the number of samples of the minority class divided by the number of samples of the majority class.
 The long-tailed imbalance distribution follows an exponential decay of classes, consisting of ahead of the distribution (majority class) and the long-tailed minority classes with different numbers of samples.

 \textit{SVHN}: consists of 26,032 images with size of $32 \times 32$ from 10 digits classes.

-\textit{REFUGE-2}~\cite{orlando2020refuge} is an active challenge on the classification of clinical Glaucoma and part of the MICCAI-2020 conference.
+\textit{REFUGE-2}~\cite{orlando2020refuge} is a public challenge and part of the MICCAI-2020 conference.
 The organizers released 1,200 microscopy retinal scans with a size of $2124 \times 2056$ pixels from two different machines and scanned by two clinics.
 The dataset is imbalanced with a ratio of 1:30.